dacostafrankaboagye/ALL_NOTES/andriodDev.md

             strings.xml

 ```

+Note

  drawable/ directory for an image resource
  mipmap/ directory for launcher icons
  values/ directory for string resources.

  Resources can be accessed with resource IDs that are generated in your project's R class.

+ An R class is an automatically generated class by Android that contains the IDs of all resources in the projec